Selvipr/Notes-Taking-App/README.md

 # Notes-Taking-App
 A Private notes App for individuals for privacy.
-# NotesMate
+# PK Notes

-NotesMate is a modern, lightweight, and easy-to-use notes-taking Android app designed to help you capture, organize, and manage your thoughts, ideas, and to-do lists on the go.
-With a clean interface and powerful features, NotesMate is the perfect companion for students, professionals, and anyone who wants to stay organized.
+PK Notes is a modern, lightweight, and easy-to-use notes-taking Android app designed to help you capture, organize, and manage your thoughts, ideas, and to-do lists on the go.
+With a clean interface and powerful features, PK Notes is the perfect companion for students, professionals, and anyone who wants to stay organized.

 ## Features